Blog | Entrepreneurship

 5. People.
 You must deal with and manage people — employees, clients, consultants, vendors, etc. — along with their various personalities and moods.
 This can be quite stressful if you don’t enjoy this type of work.

-Despite these few disadvantages (which won’t be disadvantages for everyone), hundreds of thousands of women just like you have succeeded in starting their own businesses — and you can read some of these inspiring stories in my book, It’s Rising Time.
+Despite these few disadvantages (which won’t be disadvantages for everyone), hundreds of thousands of people just like you have succeeded in starting their own businesses — and you can read some of these inspiring stories in Kim Kiyosaki’s book, It’s Rising Time.
 Are you ready to rise up and do what it really takes for the reward of financial freedom?

 Original publish date: November 08, 2018